react-native-google-signin/google-signin/.github/ISSUE_TEMPLATE/Custom.md

 ## Steps to Reproduce

 - You must provide a **minimal** reproduction of your issue - [how to create a minimal reproduction?](https://stackoverflow.com/help/mcve).
 We're a small team of maintainers and do not have time to try reproduce bugs ourselves.
+Please try to reproduce the bugs on the provided example app.

 - Link to a with code that reproduces the bug.